marcelofern/marcelofern.github.io/assorted/reading_list/index.md

 - The Body Snatchers - Jack Finney

 ## Fiction
+- The Death of Ivan Ilyich, Leo Tolstoy
+- White Nights, Fyodor Dostoevsky
-- Blood Meridian - Cormac McCarthy
+- ~Blood Meridian - Cormac McCarthy~
-- The Count of Mounte Cristo - Alexandre Dumas
+- ~The Count of Mounte Cristo - Alexandre Dumas~

 ## Nonfiction

-- Too Much Money How Wealth Disparities Are Unbalancing Aotearoa New Zealand
+- Too Much Money: How Wealth Disparities Are Unbalancing Aotearoa New Zealand
-- Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed
+- ~Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed~
 - Show Stopper!: The Breakneck Race to Create Windows NT and the Next Generation at Microsoft

 ## Digital Circuits